ggreer/geoff.greer.fm/_posts/2014-12-15-why-neovim-is-better-than-vim.md

 Amazingly, `eval.c` is pure ASCII.

 ### The Developer Community

-Vim's developer community is the most hostile I've encountered.
+Matt and I worked for months to add asynchronous functionality to Vim.
+From that experience, I have nothing good to say about Vim's community.
+In fact, Vim's developer community is the most hostile I've encountered.
 Anything that isn't a bug fix is frowned upon.

-Matt and I worked for months to add asynchronous functionality to Vim.
-In this time, I have nothing good to say about Vim's community.
+The first reply to our patch was:

-"NOTE: Don't use ANSI style function declarations.
-A few people still have to use a compiler that doesn't support it."
+> NOTE: Don't use ANSI style function declarations.
+A few people still have to use a compiler that doesn't support it.

+C89 is a quarter-century old.
+The number of people stuck on older compilers can be counted on one hand.
+This is a non-concern.

 ### The not-so-benevolent Dictator